 Other plating methods may require many people to work together in the plating process.

 Barrel plating happens in one barrel.
 You don’t need to create a large space like if you are using rack plating.
 You can set up the barrel plating equipment in whatsoever space you have and still achieve the same wonderful results.

-No matter how wonderful barrel plating is, there are some downsides to this plating method which I want to point out to aid your decision on barrel plating vs. rack plating.
+No matter how wonderful barrel plating is, there are some downsides to this plating method, which you should be aware of when comparing barrel plating vs rack plating.